-I hold a PhD in Economics from the University of East Anglia, an MSc in Economics from the University of Siena (Italy), and a BSc in Economics from the University of Bologna (Italy).
-Prior to joining the University of Portsmouth, I was Research Associate at the Max Planck Institute of Economics in Jena (Germany), and Research Associate at the Centre for Reasoning, University of Kent.
+I hold a PhD in Economics from the University of East Anglia, a MSc in Economics from the University of Siena (Italy), and a BSc in Economics from the University of Bologna (Italy).
+Prior to joining the University of Portsmouth, I was Research Associate at the Max Planck Institute of Economics in Germany.
+Before that, I had been Research Associate at the Centre for Reasoning, University of Kent.
 In autumn 2019 I was granted research leave, during which I visited the University of Southampton.

 I coordinate and teach Public Sector Economics, a final year undergraduate unit.
 I also teach behavioural economics on the second-year unit Behavioural Economics and Game Theory.